er1chu/bubby/README.md

 ## Features:
 - Grunt for task management (e.g. concatenation and uglification of JS files, compiling and minifying Stylus to CSS, LiveReload, etc)
-- Bower for package management (includes JQuery)
+- Bower for package management (includes jQuery)
 - Jeet for lightweight but highly customizable responsive grids
 - Powerful mixins for beautiful web typography, media queries, unit conversions and fallbacks (in progress)